What You’ll Learn 🎥

 GigE checkbox in Dewesoft settings missing / Support for 64 bit Windows

-For 64-bit Windows, all three OptoMotive GigE paths needed to be set to Win32_i86 in Environment variable PATH.
-Go to My Computer and click System properties > Advanced system settings > Advanced tab > Environment Variables >System variables > select Path > Edit.
-Make the following changes:
+For 64-bit Windows systems, all three OptoMotive GigE paths must be set to Win32_i86 in the Environment Variable PATH.
+To do this, follow these steps: Right-click on My Computer and select System Properties.
+Navigate to Advanced system settings > Advanced tab > Environment Variables.
+Under System variables, select Path and click Edit.
+Make the necessary changes to include the required paths.

 %GIGE_VISION_SDK_PATH%\bin\Win32